A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsubsection{Deep-learning (DL) features}

-With the advancement of deep learning approaches, DL-based structures have been adopted to extract learnable embeddings to describe the underlying characteristics of raw audio, alongside traditional hand-crafted features.
+With the advancement of deep learning approaches, DL-based structures have been adopted to extract learnable embeddings to describe the underlying characteristics of the raw speech, alongside traditional hand-crafted features.
 Various types of the recent DL-based features are discussed below.

 \textbf{Filter-learning feature} DL techniques are involved in approximating the standard filtering process for both STFT-based and First-order Scattering Transform (FST)-based front-ends.
-Learnable STFT-based features like nnAudio \cite{cheuk2020nnaudio}, and DNN-FBCC \cite{yu2017dnn} are implemented without constraining the shape of the filter, leading to a larger number of parameters in training and potential overfitting.
+Learnable STFT-based features like nnAudio \cite{cheuk2020nnaudio} are implemented without constraining the shape of the filter, leading to a larger number of training parameters and potential overfitting.
 Fu et al. \cite{fu2022fastaudio} enhance nnAudio by restricting the filter shape to triangular and making only the filterbanks learnable, resulting in improved performance.
 On the other hand, learnable FST-based front-ends, such as SincNet \cite{Zeinali2019Detecting}, utilize a convolutional layer to parameterize the sinc function, effectively acting as a customized filter bank.
 However, it also may suffer from overfitting by learning the low and high cut-off frequencies during training.
-In the work of RawNet2 \cite{tak2021end}, SincNet is utilized to extract the front-end feature directly from the raw audio while fixing the cut-off frequencies to reduce overfitting.
-The success of RawNet2 makes it one of the most well-known and reproducible models in audio anti-spoofing detection, serving as an official baseline in the ASVspoof challenge series.
-Furthermore, \cite{tak2021rawgat} adds one additional channel dimension to the output of the SincNet front-end to form a time-frequency representation.
+In the work of RawNet2 \cite{tak2021end}, SincNet is utilized to extract the front-end feature directly from the raw speech while fixing the cut-off frequencies to reduce overfitting.
+The success of RawNet2 makes it one of the most well-known and reproducible models in speech Deepfake detection, serving as an official baseline in the ASVspoof challenge series.
+Furthermore, an additional channel dimension is added to the output of the SincNet front-end to form a time-frequency representation \cite{tak21_asvspoof} .